Funding Opportunities

 Class 1966 Funds

-The Medical School Class of 1966 has generously established an endowment support student-initiated projects at the University of Minnesota Medical School.
+The Medical School Class of 1966 has generously established an endowment to support student-initiated projects at the University of Minnesota Medical School.
 Funds are distributed annually through a competitive application process to individual students or student groups who present project ideas that will be of value to the entire medical student community.

-Selected projects will receive $3000.
+Selected projects will receive up to $3000.
 This amount allows the selection committee to select three (3) high profile, high-quality, long-lasting yet discreet projects and ideas annually.
 Two (2) proposals will be selected from the TC campus, and one (1) from the DU medical school campus.

 Past funds recipients